This post is also available in: Svenska

 Side effects of MMR vaccine

 In isolated cases, children have contracted meningitis after the MMR vaccination.
 However, it is not clear whether the vaccine virus was the cause.
 Fewer than one out of a million vaccinated have meningitis.
-Compared to those who contract the measles disease, one in a thousand children get meningitis which is probably due to the measles.
+Compared to those who contract measles, one in a thousand children get meningitis probably as a result of the measles.

 A long-lived myth tells the tale of a link between autism and the MMR vaccine.
 But there is no such thing.
 The myth originated in a case of research fraud from the late 1990s and has been refuted in several large studies.